-Survivor benefit (provident fund): 100% of the lump sum payable to the deceased is paid to a named survivor or to the deceased's heirs.
+Survivor benefit (provident fund): 100% of the lump sum payable to the deceased is paid to a named survivor or heir.
 In the case of more than one named survivor, the amount is split equally.

-The surviving spouse of a deceased government employee also receives a pension for up to 7 years, up to a maximum of 100% of basic earnings.
+The surviving spouse of a deceased government employee also receives a pension of up to 100% of basic earnings for up to 7 years.

-Interest rate adjustment: The Board of Directors of the Provident Fund decides the rate of interest on the basis of the fund's annual income.
+Interest rate adjustment: The Board of Directors of the Provident Fund sets the interest rate based on the fund's annual income.

-Funeral grant (provident fund): A lump sum of 5,000 rupees is paid.
+Funeral grant (provident fund): A lump sum of 8,000 rupees is paid.